Jump to a section:

 Your website is a must-have tool for your business as it provides you with a dedicated platform where you can educate audiences about your brand, products, and services.
 This requires a solid understanding of your target audience and an effective content marketing strategy.

-Whatever the size of your company, a website can give your business the online presence it needs to communicate and/or sell to prospects.
+Whatever the size of your company, when you create a website it can give your business the online presence it needs to communicate and/or sell to prospects.
 In fact, another study showed that 69% of Americans have purchased an item online.
 Whether your business is concerned with e-commerce or it’s something that’s more service-oriented, be it B2C or B2B, you should definitely invest in a website.
+To reduce costs, you can build the website using WordPress, and the good news is there are many free WordPress themes available.

 Your website is an ideal channel for your content marketing campaigns.
 Through blog posts and announcements, you can provide existing and potential customers with valuable and relevant content to help them solve their pain points.
 Because websites have multimedia capabilities, you can easily distribute different types of content—from articles to infographics, and even video.